 Out of all the available management techniques for behavioral disorders, applied behavior analysis (ABA) has earned its place as one of the most prominent and effective tools in a clinical psychologist’s arsenal.
 There are several key reasons behind the success of ABA, including its emphasis on scientific methodology and overall flexible approach to treatment.
 Understanding the full value of this kind of therapy helps patients, caretakers, and practitioners appreciate the opportunities it provides to people who are struggling with cognitive, emotional, or social disorders.

 The top reasons why clinical psychologists choose applied behavior analysis:

 - Quantifiable Progress

 1. Integration with Family Support

-For young patients, the ability to educate domestic family members and incorporate them into the therapy plan is a crucial step towards success.
-There are many basic behavior analysis techniques that can be applied in the home, and this kind of application can actually be essential for making consistent improvements.
-Applied behavior analysis therapy can be readily extended outside of a clinical environment and into other core aspects of the patient’s life.
+For many clients, the ability to educate domestic family members and incorporate them into the therapy plan is a crucial step towards success.
+There are many basic behavior analysis techniques that can be applied in the home, and this kind of application can be essential for making consistent improvements.
+Applied behavior analysis therapy can be readily extended outside of a clinical environment and into other core aspects of the client’s life.

 2. Supported by Scientific Evidence

 Another reason why many psychologists use applied behavior analysis is the relatively large body of evidence that supports its results.
 Treatments have been shown to offer benefits for people suffering from a wide range of conditions.
 However, research related to its applications for intellectual disabilities and autism spectrum disorders (ASDs) is the most prevalent, according to the Behavior Analyst Certification Board.

 Over the past 100 years, there has been an extensive body of literature and hundreds of peer-reviewed, scientific studies published—including several meta-analyses—on applied behavior analysis.